Adaptive approximate Bayesian computation for complex models

-In this paper, we propose a modification of the PMC algorithm that we call adaptive population Monte Carlo ABC (hereafter called APMC).
-This new algorithm determines by itself the sequence of tolerance levels as in \citet{Drovandi2011} and \citet{DelMoral2012}, and it also provides a stopping criterion.
-Furthermore, our approach avoids the problem of duplications.
+In this paper, we propose a modification of the population Monte Carlo ABC algorithm proposed in \cite{Beaumont2009} that we call adaptive population Monte Carlo ABC (hereafter called APMC).
+This new algorithm determines by itself the sequence of tolerance levels as in \cite{Drovandi2011} and \cite{DelMoral2012}, and it also provides a stopping criterion.
+Furthermore, our approach avoids the problem of duplications of particles due to the MCMC kernel used in \cite{Drovandi2011} and \cite{DelMoral2012}.
 We prove that the computation of the weights associated to the particles in this algorithm lead to the intended posterior distribution and we also prove that the algorithm stops whatever the chosen value of the stopping parameter.
-We show that our algorithm, applied to a toy example and to an individual-based social model, requires significantly less simulations to reach a given quality level of the posterior distribution than the PMC algorithm of \citet{Beaumont2009}, the replenishment SMC ABC algorithm of \citet{Drovandi2011} (hereafter called RSMC) and the adaptive SMC ABC algorithm of \citet{DelMoral2012} (hereafter called SMC).
-These algorithms are detailed in Appendix A.
+We show that our algorithm, applied to a toy example and to an individual-based social model, requires significantly less simulations to reach a given quality level of the posterior distribution than the population Monte Carlo ABC algorithm of \cite{Beaumont2009} (hereafter called PMC), the replenishment SMC ABC algorithm of \cite{Drovandi2011} (hereafter called RSMC) and the adaptive SMC ABC algorithm of \cite{DelMoral2012} (hereafter called SMC).
+Our new algorithm has been implemented in the R package 'EasyABC' \cite{Jabot2013}.